ChongyeWang/backend/README.md

-# How to Run a Gin Project
+# How to Run the Project

 This guide will walk you through the steps to set up and run this project.